OceanBase logo

 Note

-If only one OAT installation package is loaded, run the sample command.
-If multiple installation packages are loaded, run the docker images command to view the displayed content and connect the first two columns with a colon (:).
+If only one OAT installation package is loaded, use the example command.
+If multiple installation packages are loaded, run the docker images command to view the output, and concatenate the contents of the first two columns with a colon (:).

 oat_image=`docker images | grep oat | awk '{printf $1":"$2"\n"}'`